 Your heart sits there in your chest, diligently pumping oxygen-rich blood to every organ in your body whether you're sleeping, eating or running a marathon.
 This glob-like muscle is the universal symbol of love, even though it isn't shaped like a Valentine heart at all.
-In honor of American Heart Month and the day devoted to hearts (Feb.
-14), here are some interesting things you may not know about your ticker.
+Here are some interesting things you may not know about your ticker.

 Your heart is very busy.